-Top Five Largest Campuses in Hawaii (SY 2015-16) High Schools Grades 9-12 Students Enrolled Intermediate Middle Students Enrolled Elementary Grades K-6 Students Enrolled Campbell 3049 Mililani Middle (6-8) 1836 August Ahrens 1291 Mililani 2514 Kapolei Middle (6-8) 1438 Holomua 1231 Waipahu 2475 Waipahu Inter (7-8) 1339 Ewa 1086 Farrington 2316 Maui Waena (6-8) 1143 Waipahu Elem 1078 Kapolei 2038 Kaimuki Middle (6-8) 1008 Maili 1015 normal and acceptable, of particular concern is when these percentages are converted to represent an actual person.
-The number of students not achieving and in some cases dropping out of school are astounding.
-As a community resource and an educational partner, IMAG Academy would become part of the great programs offered by the complex areas and be able to provide an option to these concerns.
+Table 5a - Top Five Largest Campuses in Hawaii (SY 2016-17) High Schools Grades 9-12 Students Enrolled Intermediate Middle Students Enrolled Campbell 3125 Mililani Middle (6-8) 1837 August Ahrens 1262 Mililani 2556 Kapolei Middle (6-8) 1402 Holomua 1184 Waipahu 2463 Waipahu Inter (7-8) 1314 Ewa 1199 Farrington 2370 Maui Waena (6-8) 1183 Waipahu Elem 1015 Kapolei 2020 Kalakaua Middle (6-8) 1117 Keoneula Elem 972

-\- Central Leeward Area School
+^{-} Central Leeward Area School

 Priority #2: Although the schools in our complex and surrounding area are doing great things, there are students not engaging in these phenomenal programs.
 Some of the statistics of our complex area and surrounding areas are presented below.
-As we've accepted the percentages of these statistics as
+As we've accepted the percentages of these statistics as normal and acceptable, of particular concern is when these percentages are converted to represent an actual person.
+The number of students not achieving and in some cases dropping out of school are alarming.
+Also evident in Tables 9a - 9c in Attachment B is the persistently lower than our state goals achievement results of the central leeward area.
+As a community resource and an educational partner, IMAG would become part of the great programs offered by the complex areas and be able to provide an option to these concerns.